fluffy-cakes/azure_egress_nat/README.md

 Since you can view the code in the repo I am not going to go through step by step what is needed.
 I will, however, make some important notes on things we learnt during our process.

-*NOTE: Please see the shell script in the hub module for the configuration of Ubuntu for IpTables and internal routing to help grasp the following.*
+*NOTE: Please see the shell script in the hub module for the configuration of Ubuntu for IpTables and internal routing to help grasp the following:* [Ubuntu Shell script](ubuntu_hub/routing.sh)

 ## Public NIC should be  ethernet ZERO (`eth0`)